broberts13/CS546Final/README.md

-# CS546Final
+# CS 546 Web Programming Final Project
-A makeup review webapp
+Cosmetic Review Hub: A makeup review webapp
 ## Description

   *What we do on this project*